blast-cu/blast-cu.github.io/_pages/home.md

 permalink: /
 ---

-Welcome to the webpage of the Boulder Language and Social Technologies research group (BLAST).
+Welcome to the webpage of the Boulder Language and Social Technologies research group (BLAST), led by [Prof. Maria L. Pacheco](https://blast-cu.github.io/mlpacheco/).
 We are based in the [Department of Computer
 Science at the University of Colorado Boulder](https://www.colorado.edu/cs/).

 At BLAST we work on Natural Language Processing, Machine Learning and